It used to be so simple to be a fantastic host at a social gathering.

 As a host, it is up to you to set the rules of engagement.

-It is up to you to communicate fairly and empathetically why some people hug, some talk at a distance, and others isolate themselves from any imaginable contact.
+It is up to you to communicate pretty and empathetically why some people hug, some talk at a distance, and others isolate themselves from any imaginable contact.

 A Fantastic Host will communicate clear instructions for implementing their plan for the gathering.

-Clear and simple instructions are a necessity: everyone needs to be on the same page.
+Clear and straightforward instructions are necessary: everyone needs to be on the same page.
 There are two ways to make sure your instructions are clear.

-First, you can invite someone over who is a part of the group for a walk-through.
+First, you can invite someone who is a part of the group for a walk-through.
 They can read your instructions for clarity and raise questions you might not have considered.
-You can enlist them in implementing the plan.
+Then, you can enlist them in implementing the plan.
 Having an ally can be a blessing in gently enforcing a social contract.

 Second, you can consider having someone review the instructions which are not a part of your group before sending out the invitation.
 Please pay close attention to any questions they ask after reading the instructions and address any needed corrections.